crs2007/ActiveReport/README.md

 ```

 ### Performance:
-* By default the etch SQL script run simultaneously on etch server(Multi Thread).
+* By default the each SQL script run simultaneously on each server(Multi Thread).
 * By default the process run simultaneously(Multi Thread) on all server that in the list.

 ### Parameters